jacktsai0529/test/README.md

 ## test2
 ### test3

 > This is a blockquote with two paragraphs.
-Lorem ipsum dolor sit amet,
+Lorem ipsum dolor sit amet, **double asterisks**

 This is a normal paragraph: